theshyhat/hackerfrogs/walkthroughs/picoctf/picogym_exclusive/reverse_engineering/GDB_Baby_Step_3.md

 db 0x00401142       # set a breakpoint for the end of the function dc                  # run the program until the breakpoint dr eax              # examine the eax register value
-?
-0x0004af4b        # get the conversion of the value in different units. we want the int32 one
 ```
+* the answer we're looking for is the value of `eax`, but in reverse order, due to little endian byte order
-* the flag, with the PicoCTF flag wrapper is: `picoCTF{307019}`
+* the flag, with the PicoCTF flag wrapper is: `picoCTF{0x6bc96222}`